Tutorial: Customize a gallery in PowerApps

 Test sorting and searching

-Change the title of the screen
+Change the screen title

-Click or tap the title of the screen to select it.
+Select the title of the screen by clicking or tapping it.

 The screen reflects your change.